pnp/prompt-pulse/Documentation/Overview.md

 - Send or schedule the send by using the buttons.
 The **Send** button sends the prompt instantly via a Power Automate flow which is trigger when an item is added/modified in the Prompts list (based on a certain criteria).
 The **Schedule** option will open a dialog allowing you to specify a date and time on which to send the prompt.

 - Once sent, users will receive a notification in the format of an adaptive card in the chosen location.

+**Note - Only group chats with a name AND the Prompt Pulse service account/user added as a participant will display in the app.
+Users will need to add this user manually for the group chat to be visible in the app.**

 <img src="https://github.com/pnp/prompt-pulse/blob/main/Documentation/Images/prompt-pulse-share-screenshot.png?raw=true" alt="Prompt Pulse Share Screenshot"><br/>